|Bradley and Chapman|

 |Chapman Collins Smith, our take-home baby.|

-Our OB kept the NICU team at bay for a moment or two so I could see the son I'd carried so many (but not quite enough) weeks.
+Our OB kept the NICU team at bay for a moment so I could see the son I'd carried so many (but not quite enough) weeks.
 I looked at him and my heart dropped.
 "Hello, my love!"
-I remember those words almost as though I was a bystander; so much was happening at once.
+I remember hearing the words leave my mouth as though I was a bystander; so much was happening at once.

 Chapman was weighed quickly, and I was relieved to know he tipped the scales at 5 pounds and 7 ounces.
-Five pounds was some odd fixation of mine, and I felt somehow he'd be healthier, be safer if he crossed that invisible line.
+Five pounds was some odd fixation of mine, as if somehow he'd be healthier, be safer if he crossed that arbitrary, invisible line.

 Little is as shockingly quiet as an empty delivery room.
-Our doctor kept me company until my parents returned, not 45 minutes after they'd first said hello.
+Our doctor kept me company until my parents returned, not 45 minutes after they'd first arrived.

 Mac and Mary Brooks came in later with my in-laws, wide-eyed and laughing.
 It was such a happy occasion for them - waffle fries, grandparents and big sibling stickers!

 Mac's discomfort with hospital goes back to his earliest memories, so I'd prepared him thoroughly for a typical birth.
 I'd stay in the hospital a day or two, and his brother would be a in a "clear box on wheels" beside my bed.

 |Mary Brooks was giddy, but Mac wasn't buying it.|

 I'm more than thankful I was able to hold it together that afternoon.
 The children were on my lap an hour after Chapman arrived, and I knew if I started crying I'd never stop.
 So I smiled.
 I took Bradley's advice and soaked up the gift of our growing family; I shoved aside the ache from an empty spot on my chest where a newborn should've been.